 Leadership Overview

-Georgian College has 5 executives leading key functions including strategy, human resources, and operations.
+Georgian College has 5 executives leading key functions including academic strategy, human resources, institutional operations, and organizational leadership.

 Leadership Roles at Georgian College